dandi/dandi-archive/doc/design/zarr-support-3.md

 * **DELETE /api/zarr/{zarr_id}/files/**

   Deletes zarr files from S3, and updates the tree hash accordingly.
-  Requires a list of file paths
+  Requires a list of file paths.
+  All paths must be present in S3, otherwise return 404 without deleting anything.

 * **POST /api/dandisets/{...}/versions/{...}/assets/**